Transparency

 BCC Financials Remain Overdue

-BCC's 2022 audited financials due on 30 June 2023 were published 28 September 2023 reporting a $1 Million loss and continuing "material uncertainty" which may cast significant doubt on the company's ability to continue as a going concern.
-The loan facility with NAB has not been extended beyond September 2024, raising questions around how BCEL will resolve its significant long term debts.
-The 2022 financials can be viewed here.
+BCEL lodged 2022 late on 28 September 2023 reporting a $1 Million loss and auditor reported continuing "material uncertainty which may cast significant doubt on the company's ability to continue as a going concern."
+There was also no indication that the loan facility with NAB had been extended beyond its reported September 2024 expiry date raising questions around how BCEL will resolve its significant long term debts.
+The 2022 auditor report and financials can be viewed here.

 The ACNC